 He admits to having been a bear in the Harshad Mehta days and believes that investors should be like chameleons.
 He has said that the markets are temples of capitalism and believes that they are the ultimate arbiters.

-At end I would like to share with you famous quote of Evan Esar on Success
+In end I would like to share with you a famous quote from Evan Esar on Success

 Also Read:- 12 Facts about Rakesh Jhunjhunwala